openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-plugincomponent.md

 > **NOTE**
 > - This component is supported since API version 9.
 Updates will be marked with a superscript to indicate their earliest API version.
 >
-> - The APIs provided by this module are system APIs.
+> - The APIs provided by this component are system APIs.

 ## Required Permissions